belkiso/fta-dataplatform/azure-sql-database/articles/3-export-database-from-sql.md

 * To complete this module you will need:
     * A local instance of SQL Server or a SQL VM
-    * SQL Server Manageemnt Studio
+    * SQL Server Management Studio
-    * A Database running on that local or VM insatnce of SQL Server
+    * A Database running on that local or VM instance of SQL Server
     * AZCopy which can be downloaded from [here](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy)
     * An Azure Storage Account